 Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
-However, Sylvan’s study skills program in the St. Louis region can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
+Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the St. Louis region.
 Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
-These skills can make a lasting impact in the classroom, in college and in future careers.
-Contact us today to discover how our knowledgeable tutors in the St. Louis region can help your child realize his or goals and take on increasing workloads with confidence.
+These skills will not only help set your child on the path to success in high school and college, but they can also carry forward into his or her personal and professional life.
+Discover for yourself the many ways in which our knowledgeable tutors in the St. Louis region can help set your child on the path to success.

-While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
-Using a combination of study strategies, tactics and tips, our tutoring experts in the St. Louis region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼
+You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
+Using a variety of study tips, tactics and strategies, our tutors in the St. Louis region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

 What We Offer

 There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
 That’s why our study skills experts in the St. Louis region ensure the bigger picture is accounted for.
 Our program has been developed to focus on successfully preparing your son or daughter for the heavier workloads and expectations ahead.
 This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 Our study skills program teaches strategies for smart studying, including:

 - Time management competencies for efficiently managing schedules and coursework.